Pablo Contreras: PAOK

 Pablo Contreras playing for PAOK in 2010.

 In June 2008, Contreras agreed to a two-year link with Greek club PAOK, citing his trust in former Celta teammate Zisis Vryzas – and the club's chairman Theodoros Zagorakis – as the main factors for his move, refusing also the opportunity of return to Colo-Colo, because the club offered him a very high salary.
-He made his official debut for the team on 30 August in a 2–0 away win over OFI Crete and his first goal came in an important 1–0 home victory in the derby against Aris.
+He made his official debut for the team on 30 August in a 2–0 away win over OFI and his first goal came in an important 1–0 home victory in the derby against Aris.
 On 24 December, was reported that Contreras would join Italian Serie A club Reggina during New Year's Eve, though the move never materialized.
 On 21 February, he scored his second official goal for PAOK against another traditional derby of the club, Iraklis, that PAOK won thanks to him.
 He was promoted to team captain in his second season, alongside Sérgio Conceição, who retired shortly after.

 In late January 2011, shortly before a match against Aris, he was informed of the loss of his father, but opted to leave for his country only after the game.
 On 2 January 2012, Contreras mutually terminated his contract with PAOK.